nestybox/sysbox/docs/user-guide/install-package.md

 ## Installing Shiftfs

-Shiftfs is a kernel module that Sysbox uses to ensure host volumes mounted into the (rootless) container show up with proper user and group IDs.
+Shiftfs is a kernel module that Sysbox uses to ensure host volumes mounted into the (fake-root) container show up with proper user and group IDs.

 Installing shiftfs on the host is required when running on hosts with Linux kernel < 5.12.